perses/perses/docs/migration.md

 }
 ```

 - You should check the unsupported migrations.
-For example for the variable, you will have a static variable like this:
+For example, in case of a variable, you will get a static variable like this:

 ```json
 {